-Bonded flexible pipes have tightly bonded layers where all components are chemically or mechanically adhered to one another e.g. by use of adhesives, extrusion or vulcanization to form a cohesive structure.
+Bonded flexible pipes have tightly bonded layers where all components are chemically or mechanically adhered to one another, for example, by use of adhesives, extrusion or vulcanisation to form a cohesive structure.
 In these types of flexible pipes, all layers act together as a single structure, meaning forces applied to one layer are distributed across the entire pipe.